The full list

 + singles

 Along with a successful career as songwriter for many important artists, Oscar Prudente also had a solo career playing his own songs.
-His first album was released as a joint work with former Delirium singer Ivano Fossati, later albums were mostly song-based.
-The best one is usually considered Infinite fortune, a concept album on the emigration from southern Italy to the north, that again featured the help of Fossati on flute.
+His album Poco prima dell'aurora was released as a joint work with former Delirium singer Ivano Fossati, the other albums were mostly song-based.
+The best one is usually considered Infinite fortune, a concept album on the emigration from Southern Italy to the North, that again featured the help of Fossati on flute.

 Line-up: